-Lyrical dance is a relatively recent form of dance coming from a fusion of jazz dance and ballet.
-Contemporary is a derivative of several disciplines of classic modern dance and incorporates the basic fundamentals of modern dance with current movement styles of today.
+Contemporary dance is a derivative of several disciplines of classic modern dance and incorporates the basic fundamentals of modern dance with current movement styles of today.

 Students will enhance their vocabulary and learn through weighted movement, floor work, and improvisation.
 Alignment, flexibility and strength are stressed.
 Students will be challenged through technical and physical movement combinations.